kptdev/kpt/release/README.md

 changes and all future steps will not include those changes.
 This includes any modifications to `goreleaser.yaml`!

+> Before following these steps you will need to manually update `release/tag/goreleaser.yaml` so that `release.github.owner` points to your GitHub account.

 1. Setup your gcloud profile.
 2. Create and enable the Google Cloud Secret Manager on the profile
 3. Create a GitHub Personal Access Token and save it as `github-token` in the